What Iran Wants: the Day of Judgement

 There is another November date our leaders should take seriously: the 25th, the anniversary of the disappearance of the twelfth imam, and thus the most significant date in the Shiite calendar.
 Reports from Tehran suggest that the mullahs would like to celebrate that anniversary with a big-time terrorist attack against America.

 Despite these ‘reports’ there was no such attack, but no matter.
-For war propagandists the assumptions behind their propaganda are generally more significant than facts.
-And then there was the execrable scholar Bernard Lewis, Dick Cheney’s favourite Middle East expert, warning in an article in the Wall Street Journal on 8 August that Iran might be preparing to launch nuclear armageddon in two weeks time.
+And then there was Bernard Lewis, Dick Cheney’s favourite Middle East expert, warning in an article in the Wall Street Journal on 8 August that Iran might be preparing to launch nuclear armageddon in two weeks time.

-According to Lewis, the Iranian leadership was engaged in a ‘cosmic struggle’ that was specific to Shia Islam, that would culminate in
+According to Lewis, the Iranian leadership is engaged in a ‘cosmic struggle’ that was specific to Shia Islam, which will culminate in

 the long awaited return of the Hidden Imam, ending in the final victory of the forces of good over evil… Mr. Ahmadinejad and his followers clearly believe that this time is now, and that the terminal struggle has already begun and is indeed well advanced.
 It may even have a date, indicated by several references by the Iranian president to giving his final answer to the U.S. about nuclear development by Aug.
 22.